 Welcome to my website!
-You'll find several things here: a story about how I caught the clay bug, a gallery of my pots, a blog, a gallery of ceramics from museums I've visited, an annotated list of resources I've found most helpful, even some of my photographs.
-I hope you'll come back often to see what's new, that my site will encourage you to "keep practicing" (as Simon Leach likes to say), and that it will help you along in your growth as a potter.
-There's still so much for all of us to learn!
+You'll find several things here: a story about how I caught the clay bug, a gallery of my pots, a blog, a gallery of ceramics from museums I've visited, and an annotated list of resources I've found most helpful.
+If you're looking for my photos, I've moved them to their own website: www.jonrawlingsphotography.com

-I started making pottery in January of 2012.
+I started making pottery in 2012.
 If you had asked me at the beginning why I wanted to make pots, I'd have said that I want to make beautiful things.
 I wouldn't say that anymore.
 Now I'd say that I want to make engaging things, pots that have presence and draw your attention to them, pots that aren't merely pretty but intrigue you even if only for a moment.

 I like playing with contrasts.
-For instance, I might shape the body of a piece as symmetrically as I can with a surface as smooth as I can make it.
-Then I put a handbuilt rim on the top that's been pinched out in an irregular way.
+For instance, I might shape the body of a piece as symmetrically as I can with a surface as smooth as I can make it, then I put a hand built rim on the top that's been pinched out in an irregular way.
 I think these contrasts add interest to the piece and make it more engaging.
 The design can't all be taken in at a glance but keeps giving you more the more you look at it.